Communications Specialist Trainee- Emergency Services

 GENERAL REQUIREMENTS:

-• Safety sensitive requiring drug and alcohol testing.
+• Safety sensitive requiring drug and alcohol testing

 • Essential personnel subject to emergency call-back with little or no notice.
+Subject to mandatory overtime as needed

-• Successfully pass pre-employment psychological testing.
+• Successfully pass pre-employment physical examination, and psychological testing

 ESSENTIAL JOB DUTIES AND RESPONSIBILITIES:

-• Using training and policies, receive and process requests for emergency services; answering them professionally, recognizing if a call is received from telephone, SMS/text, MMS/video, TTY/TTD, or an automated data feed from telematic sensors.
+• Using training and policies, receive and process requests for emergency services; answering them professionally, recognizing if a call is received from telephone, SMS/text, MMS/video, TTY/TTD, or an automated data feed from telematic sensors

-• Interpret sensor data, images, and verbally communicated information to triage, prioritize, and initiate the correct emergency response.
+• Interpret sensor data, images, and verbally communicated information to triage, prioritize, and initiate the correct emergency response

-• Using knowledge of law enforcement, fire, and EMS protocols; prioritize and sequence calls promptly in limited time with limited or no supervision.
+• Using knowledge of law enforcement, fire, and EMS protocols; prioritize and sequence calls promptly in limited time with limited or no supervision

-• Demonstrate clear and effective communications with internal and external customers inclusive of active listening, call control, judgement, respect, and empathy.
+• Demonstrate clear and effective communications with internal and external customers inclusive of active listening, call control, judgement, respect, and empathy

-• Provide pre-arrival medical, fire and police instructions during high stress situations inclusive of CPR, childbirth, hemorrhaging, active shooter, and entrapments.
+• Provide pre-arrival medical, fire and police instructions during high stress situations inclusive of CPR, childbirth, hemorrhaging, active shooter, and entrapments

-• Manage challenging callers using appropriate handline of distressed, autistic, hearing-impaired, elderly, angry, and foreign-language-speaking callers.
+• Manage challenging callers using appropriate handline of distressed, autistic, hearing-impaired, elderly, angry, and foreign-language-speaking callers

-• Provide direct counseling to suicidal persons, domestic violence victims, and children.
+• Provide direct counseling to suicidal persons, domestic violence victims, and children

-• Ascertain incident information by obtaining and verifying caller information and location, determining the nature of the incident, and all available data including but not limited to automated data, text, and multimedia messaging, and relaying that information to emergency responders verbally and digitally.
+• Ascertain incident information by obtaining and verifying caller information and location, determining the nature of the incident, and all available data including but not limited to automated data, text, and multimedia messaging, and relaying that information to emergency responders verbally and digitally

-• Coordinate with language translation operators and crisis counselors on multi-party calls as needed.
+• Coordinate with language translation operators and crisis counselors on multi-party calls as needed

-• Make use of sensor data, maps, and GIS resources to ascertain the location of an emergency when a caller is not familiar with their surroundings or in an area lacking street addresses.
+• Make use of sensor data, maps, and GIS resources to ascertain the location of an emergency when a caller is not familiar with their surroundings or in an area lacking street addresses

-• Operate complex public safety technology systems inclusive of Computer Aided Dispatch (CAD), Records Management Systems (RMS), Criminal Justice Information Systems (CJIS/NCIC), Geographic Information Systems (GIS), teletypewriter (TTY), computer-based call handling equipment (CHE), and complex computer based and hardware radio consoles.
+• Operate complex public safety technology systems inclusive of Computer Aided Dispatch (CAD), Records Management Systems (RMS), Criminal Justice Information Systems (CJIS/NCIC), Geographic Information Systems (GIS), teletypewriter (TTY), computer-based call handling equipment (CHE), and complex computer based and hardware radio consoles

-• Notify key personnel of critical incidents, using judgement to determine the need to contact other law enforcement and public safety agencies for additional information and resources as needed, or relaying information regarding incidents for situational awareness.
+• Notify key personnel of critical incidents, using judgement to determine the need to contact other law enforcement and public safety agencies for additional information and resources as needed, or relaying information regarding incidents for situational awareness

-• Activate mass community warning and notification systems to inform the public of impending critical information related to such things as severe weather impacts, potential injury, or life-safety events.
+• Activate mass community warning and notification systems to inform the public of impending critical information related to such things as severe weather impacts, potential injury, or life-safety events

-• Maintain up to date knowledge of procedures as outlined in the Standard Operation Procedures.
+• Maintain up to date knowledge of procedures as outlined in the Standard Operation Procedures

-• Maintain certification in Miles, EMD, EPD and EFD along with CPR/AED training.
+• Maintain certification in Miles, EMD, EPD and EFD along with CPR/AED training

 • Complies with safety programs, procedures training, fire drills, COOP plans, etc.